1300 088 065

 Open a High-Interest, Purpose-Built Savings Account

-The first step is to open a high-interest savings account that’s designed to reward regular savers.
+The first step is to open a high-interest savings account designed to reward regular savers.
+In the 2026 market, the benchmark for a competitive rate has shifted significantly.
 Look for:

-- Bonus interest for making regular deposits and not withdrawing
+• Bonus interest for making regular deposits and growing your balance.

-Many Australian banks, such as ING, UBank, AMP, or Macquarie, offer online savings accounts with interest rates over 4.50% p.a. when conditions are met.
-If you’re saving $6,000–$7,000 per month, you could earn hundreds in bonus interest over the year simply by choosing the right account and sticking to the rules.
+Many Australian banks, such as ING, UBank, ME Bank, or Macquarie, now offer online savings accounts with interest rates over 5.00% p.a. (and some reaching as high as 5.35% p.a. for introductory or bonus periods) when conditions are met.
+If you’re saving $6,000–$8,000 per month, choosing an account with a 5%+ rate versus a standard 1% account could earn you thousands in extra interest over the year—literally getting you to your keys faster.

 Make sure the account is completely separate from your everyday spending account to reduce the temptation to “borrow” from your savings.